-We recognize revenue when product is shipped at a fixed selling price on payment terms of 30 to 120 days from invoicing.
-We recognize other revenue earned from pilot studies, consulting and implementation services upon the performance of specific services under the respective service contract.
+We derive revenue primarily from commercial sales of products, net of discounts and promotions, as well as consulting and implementation services provided in conjunction with our product deployments.
+We recognize revenue when product is shipped at a fixed selling price with payment terms of 30 to 120 days from invoicing.
+We recognize any other revenue earned from pilot studies, consulting and implementation services upon the performance of specific services under the respective service contract.